n8n-io/n8n-docs/docs/hosting/server-setups/digital-ocean.md

 Both n8n and Caddy require creating folders that the host operating system (the DigitalOcean Droplet) copies to Docker containers to make them available to Docker.

-Create the following on the Droplet in a location accessible by Docker.
-If you run Docker as root user, you can create them anywhere.
-If you run Docker "[Rootless](https://docs.docker.com/engine/security/rootless/){:target="_blank"}" for better security, create them in a location that user has access to:
+Create the following on the Droplet in your home folder:

 - `caddy_config`: Holds the Caddy configuration files.
 - `caddy_data`: A cache folder for Caddy.